 We never intended to visit South Africa.
 Yes, this trip of a lifetime was not on our itinerary.
 We stumbled into our South African vacation with a fair bit of serendipity and several thousand frequent flyer miles.
 As we quickly learned, there are so many reasons to travel to South Africa.

 We originally planned to stay in Europe after spending the month of January eating pizza in Naples Italy, but that would have involved braving cold February temperatures.
 After mulling over vacation ideas and taking a leap of faith, our plan to fly deep into the Southern Hemisphere coalesced.

 Yes, after a mere one month’s planning, we jumped on a flight to Cape Town (from London) and, 12 hours later, found ourselves situated at the foot of imposing Table Mountain.
 We were tired but ready for an adventure that would soon catapult us over sunny Signal Hill, across the devastatingly beautiful Cape Winelands, past sprawling Garden Route beaches and hurtling across the timeless African savannah.

-If you’re willing to splurge (and even if you can’t), you must add an African safari as a very expensive cherry on top of your South African sundae.
+If you’re willing to splurge (and even if you can’t), you must add a Kruger Park safari as a very expensive cherry on top of your South African sundae.
 South Africa is a lot to take in, but, with two to three weeks, this can all be done with no regrets.

-South Africa Vacation of a Lifetime
+South Africa Vacation Of A Lifetime

 For many, South Africa is a once in a lifetime destination.
 We abhor ‘bucket list’ thinking since we believe that great travel is something people should experience throughout their lives, not just at the end.
-Bucket list or no bucket list, travel in beautiful, timeless, edge-of-the-world South Africa is about as life altering as travel gets.
+Bucket list or no bucket list, travel in beautiful, timeless, edge-of-the-world South Africa is about as life-altering as travel gets.

 Do you have a couple weeks to get away for a trip to South Africa?
 Here’s how you do it.

-Cape Town – Living the Good Life
+Cape Town – Live The Good Life

 And the food!
 We liked the food so much that we prepared an epic Cape Town Food Guide with all the best spots for eating and drinking in the city.